talharamay49/talharamay49/README.md

-** 👋 Hi, I’m @talharamay49**
+**👋 Hi, I’m @talharamay49**

 👀 Welcome to my GitHub repository!
-As a T3 Stack Developer, I specialize in building robust and scalable web applications using the T3 stack: TypeScript, Express.js, and React.js.
+As a **T3 Stack Developer**, I specialize in building robust and scalable web applications using the T3 stack: TypeScript, Express.js, and React.js.
 Here you will find a collection of my projects, contributions, and code samples that highlight my skills and expertise in full-stack development.